 Enable Undo Send For Gmail on PC

-- Although Google always had this feature, it was never an ‘active feature’, until now.
+- Although Google has always had this feature, it was never an ‘active feature’, until now.

 - Try sending a test email.
 The Undo option should appear right next to the notification “Your message has been sent.”
 Hit Undo.